lenarddome/psp/README.md

   - Files are prefixed by their relation to groups of functions.
 For example, the prefix `psp` means that the file contains function relevant for the parameter space partitioning routines.
   - Files use camelCase.
   - File names must not contain spaces.
 - Apply the same conventions to C++ code as well.
-While this is somewhat different, study [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+While we do not militantly adhere to this, study [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).